IChouChiang/WAVE/browser_agent/README.md

 # Browser Agent

-This directory contains scripts for browser automation using Playwright with stealth capabilities.
+This directory contains scripts for browser automation using Playwright with stealth capabilities, specifically tailored for Xiaohongshu (XHS) data extraction.

 ## Setup